sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 === "`VCCIO`"
-	This switch sets the voltage of the Input Output Terminals (COM2 UART, Event B, SCL2 & SDA2)
+	This switch sets the voltage of the Input Output Terminals (COM2 UART, Event B, SCL2 & SDA2 (GNSSDO), GP1 & GP2 (GNSSDO+))

 	- The I/O voltage can be set to 3.3V (default) or 5V.

 === "`10MHz`"
+	!!! tip
+		This switch is only available on GNSSDO.
+The GNSSDO+ 10MHz SMA is output-only.

 	This switch changes the function of the 10MHz SMA connector

 	- When set to `OUT` (default):